Extend your app with services, extensions, and packages

 Provides functionality to decrease the time it takes to acquire the app from the store and start running.

-Technology descriptions (columns in the table)
+Technology descriptions (the columns in the table above)

 Resource packages are asset-only packages that allow your app to adapt to multiple display sizes and system languages.
 The resource package targets user language, system scale, and DirectX features, allowing the app to be tailored to a variety of user scenarios.
 Although an app package can contain several resources, the OS will only download the relevant resources per user device, saving bandwidth and disk space.

 Optional packages are used to either supplement or extend the original functionality of an app package.
 It's possible to publish an app, followed by publishing optional packages at a later time, or to publish both the app and optional packages simultaneously.
 By extending your app via an optional package, you have the advantages of distributing and monetizing content as a separate app package.
 Optional packages are typically intended to be developed by the original app developer, since they run with the identity of the main app (unlike app extensions).
 Depending on how you define your optional package, you can load code, assets, or code and assets from your optional package to your main app.
-If you're looking to enhance your app with content that can be monetized, licensed, and distributed separately, then optional packages might be the right choice for you.
+If you need to enhance your app with content that can be monetized, licensed, and distributed separately, then optional packages might be the right choice for you.
 For implementation details, see Optional packages and related set authoring.

 App extensions enable your UWP app to host content provided by other UWP apps.
 Discover, enumerate, and access read-only content from those apps.